prondubuisi/psalmoutput/report.md

 Psalm had a [baseline](https://psalm.dev/docs/running_psalm/dealing_with_code_issues/#using-a-baseline-file) feature which allows it to grandfather existing errors while picking up new errors from new pull requests.
 This was exactly what was needed.
 With the Baseline feature implemented, Psalm was able to analyze Civi-core without errors.
 It is worthy of note that CiviCRM Psalm legacy errors were marked for incremental fixing.

-Here is passing [Pull request](https://github.com/prondubuisi/civi-mirror/pull/10) and its [output](http://35.246.100.181:8080/job/civicore-pr/72/console)  with the baseline feature Implemented.
+Here is a passing [Pull request](https://github.com/prondubuisi/civi-mirror/pull/10) and its [output](http://35.246.100.181:8080/job/civicore-pr/72/console)  with the baseline feature Implemented.

 ## Phase 6
 ### Improving Civi-core Psalm error output with bootstrap file

-With Civi-core Psalm static analysis integrated on pull requests, it was time to take a closer look at the error output, my mentors were able to dectect that most of the errors reported by Psalm were false negatives.
+With Civi-core Psalm static analysis integrated on pull requests, it was time to take a closer look at the error output, my mentors were able to detect that most of the errors reported by Psalm were false negatives.
 This was the case because The Classes/Methods not found errors from Psalm pointed to Classes and functions that were found within the Civi-core codebase.

-The CiviCRM team faced a similar issue when integrating PHPUnit as part of their CI/CD Jenkins tool chain so the created a [Bootstrap](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) file to pull in dependcies(classes and functions) required by Civicore.
+The CiviCRM team faced a similar issue when integrating PHPUnit as part of their CI/CD Jenkins tool chain so the created a [Bootstrap](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) file to pull in dependencies(classes and functions) required by Civicore.
 Psalm had an `Autoloader` directive for cases like this and the directive was utilized in solving this issue.

 Adding the Bootstrap file through the autoloader directive eliminated the false Classes/Functions not found errors.
 See more information on the implementation in the [documentation](https://github.com/prondubuisi/psalmoutput/blob/master/report.md#documentation-on-integrating-civicrm-core-with-jenkins-and-github) Section.

 ## Phase 7
 ### Fixing Civi-core errors as detected by Psalm

-An Important part of this project was determining if errors detected by Psalm static analysis were fixable.
-To assetain this we analysed a [section](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples) of Civi-core codebase and I submitted a [pull request](https://github.com/civicrm/civicrm-core/pull/15043) to fix the errors detected.
+An Important part of this project was determining if errors detected by Psalm static analysis were fixable. ascertain this , we analysed a [section](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples) of the Civi-core codebase and I submitted a [pull request](https://github.com/civicrm/civicrm-core/pull/15043) to fix the errors detected.
 Merging the pull request to the codebase eliminated the errors on second static analysis.

 # Todo